Inc-G/music_beat_tracking/README.md

 (3) from the output of the neural network to the beats.
 This is in the post_processing_and_clicks folder.
 To go from the outcome of the neural network to the predicted beats, I do the following:

 - Find (a probability distribution for) the tempo of the song.
 This is done, roughly speaking, by finding the auto-correlations of the outcomes of the neural network.
-The relevant function is weighted_correlation in main_post_processing.py
+The relevant function is find_prob_distribution_of_a_beat.
 - Find one beat in the song; the relevant function is get_a_beat.
 - Find the beats after and before the found beat.
 To find the beat after a beat x, I take the element-wise product of the a probability distribution for a tempo * outcomes of the nn, and find a peak.
 The relevant functions are search_after and search_before.